-Many areas in Miami-Dade County have a very shallow soil and several inches below the soil surface is hard calcareous bedrock.
-Remove a 3 to 10 ft (0.9-3.1 m) diameter ring of grass sod.
-Make a hole 3 to 4 times the diameter and 3 times a deep as the container the atemoya tree has come in.
-To dig a hole there are several options; use a pick and digging bar to break up the rock or contract with a company that has augering equipment or a backhoe.
+Many areas in Miami-Dade County have a very shallow soil, and several inches below the soil surface is hard, calcareous bedrock.
+Remove a 3- to 10-ft-diameter (0.9- to 3.1-m) ring of grass sod.
+Make a hole 3 to 4 times the diameter and 3 times as deep as the container the tree came in.
+To dig a hole, use a pick and digging bar to break up the rock or contract with a company that has augering equipment or a backhoe.
 Plant as directed in the proceeding section for sandy soil.